Homer to the Max: Plot

 The Simpson family watches the pilot episode of Police Cops, which follows a duo of suave and dashing detectives, Lance Kaufman and Homer Simpson.
 Homer is delighted with the positive attention he receives from townspeople for sharing the lead character's name, as well as the character's personality, despite the family telling him it is just a coincidence.

 Following the pilot, however, the Homer Simpson character is rewritten as Lance's overweight and inept comic relief sidekick who mistakes the toys for guns program as "guns for toys" and the police chief's insulin shipment for illegal drugs.
 He also spouts the mindless catchphrase “Uh-oh!
 SpaghettiOs!”, resulting in Homer being mocked by the people of Springfield.
-Humiliated, he appeals to the producers to change the character back, but they refuse.
+Humiliated, he appeals to the producers to change the character back, but they refuse, instead using Homer's plea and incompetent exit as material.
 Then, after unsuccessfully attempting to sue the company for improper usage of his old name, Homer legally changes his name to "Max Power", the only correctly spelled or sensible name on the list he presented to the presiding judge.
 Though the negative attention fades away, Marge is unhappy that Homer changed his name without consulting her.

 With his new identity comes a massive change in attitude, as Max is much more assertive and freewheeling than Homer was.
 While shopping at Costington's, Max meets a successful businessman named Trent Steel.
 Trent invites Max and the family to a garden party, despite Marge's reservations, where they meet many famous people, but Max finds out the party is an excuse to save a redwood forest from destruction.
 After travelling with the party guests to the forest, Max, Marge, and everyone else chain themselves to the trees to prevent the bulldozers from knocking them down.
 The Springfield police arrive and Eddie and Lou chase Max around his tree, trying to "swab" him with mace.
 As Max rounds the tree, the chain cuts into it.
 The redwood falls and knocks down all other redwoods, angering their newfound friends.
-Max later changes his name back to "Homer Simpson", but attempts to get Marge to agree to change hers into something sexually suggestive such as "Chesty LaRue" or "Busty St. Claire".
+Max later changes his name back to "Homer Simpson", but attempts to get Marge to agree to change hers into something sexually suggestive such as "Chesty LaRue", "Busty St. Claire", or "Hootie McBoob".